 Coastal Roots Farm Internship opportunities are available three times per year for four months, including January - April, May - August, and September - December.

 Participants must be at least 14 years old and those who are 18 years or older will be asked to complete a background check.
 Background checks will be completed through Sterling Volunteers and will cost participants $22.
 Coastal Roots Farm is committed to making our Internship Program accessible to all.
 If there are any concerns in completing the background check, including financial hardship, please let us know and we will work with you to ensure it is not a barrier.

 Interns are eligible for a Coastal Roots Farm certificate upon completion of 36 hours of service.
 Interns may also complete credits through Coastal Roots Farm pending approval from associated schools and universities.

-NEW!
-JUNIOR COUNSELOR IN TRAINING PROGRAM
+COUNSELOR IN TRAINING PROGRAM

 Especially for 6th-8th grade student leaders interested in working with younger campers.
 Click here for more information and to sign up!